mayuehit/gatsby/README.md

 1. </main> is label of html
 2. import react so we could assit jsx
 3. use {children} to destructuring from props
+4. one js file only could use once useStaticQuery